MLB STARTING LINEUPS Jun 3, 2025 (15 Games)

 Picking players that present as long shots is not useful as a strategy in daily fantasy leagues.
 A single is a single regardless of the batter.

 Live betting is also a popular avenue for sports wagering which can be found at any reputable sportsbook.
-Be aware that odds are always subject to change due to factors such as lineup alterations, including pitching changes.
+Be aware that odds are always subject to change due to factors such as lineup alterations, including pitching changes, or if a game is postponed to a later date.

 MLB Starting Lineups FAQ